msaunby/an-alarm-clock/README.md

 ### Origins of the alarm clock

-I'm guessing you haven't given much thought to how alarm clocks came about, or what the internal components of an alarm clock might be.
+I'm guessing you haven't given much thought to how alarm clocks came about, or what the internal components of a traditional alarm clock might be.

 The alarm clock is a product of the industrial revolution, both for the need for workers to wake at a fixed time, and also the technology to make an affordable time keeping device.